battleoverflow/encrypt-it/README.md

 <img src="assets/encrypt-it-banner.png" alt="Encrypt It banner">

 ## Description
-Encrypt It is a simple password generator program that runs in the command line, offerring mulitple encoding and encryption methods.
+Encrypt It is a simple password generator program that runs in the command line, offering multiple encoding and encryption methods.

 ## Installation
 ```bash